Avoid costly SAP downtimes for updates of AIX Technology Levels and Service Packs

 For SAP Installations on AIX, based on ABAP stack, the updates of AIX Technology Levels (TL) and Service Packs (SP) can be pursued without downtime, utilizing the “AIX Live Update” feature.
 This holds from versions AIX release 7.2 TL 3 SP 1 and from SAP Netweaver 7.5 on.
 This has been validated by the IBM AIX platform team, and documented in the IBM Whitepaper “SAP Applications with AIX Live Update” available under

 Some preconditions are to be met, as having temporary CPU and memory resources available on the physical server, and to add two or three additional disks to the logical partition (LPAR) to be updated.
-The additional disks are required to keep clones of the basic operating system image, called “rootvg”, which holds the operating system’s base file systems.
-At least two additional disks are required, or three if a specific configuration is chosen, that enables further Live Update operations without need for configuration adaptions.
+The additional disks are required to keep clones of the basic OS image, called “rootvg”, which holds the operating systems base file systems.
+At least two additional disks are required, or three if a specific configuration is chosen, that enables further live update operations without need for configuration adaptions

 Technically the original LPAR is cloned to another, which gets updated, and finally all running entities get transferred from the original to the second by memory transfer.
 This happens under the hood on the machine level, transparent to all running applications.
 From application point of view nothing else happens but a short time of freeze.
 All operating system entities as process-IDs, file descriptors, sockets, internet addresses remain the same.